muhme/quote_wordpress/readme.txt

 There is a demo running online at [wp-demo.zitat-service.de](https://wp-demo.zitat-service.de).

+== API zitat-service.de ==

+The WordPress plugin fetches all data from [api.zitat-service.de](https://api.zitat-service.de).
+Terms of use and privacy statement can be found in the [Imprint](https://www.zitat-service.de/en/start/contact).

 == Frequently Asked Questions ==

 = Where can I report a problem or request an improvement? =